 Ross has been keeping and breeding reptiles for over 25 years.
-Since graduation in 2009 he has worked in first opinion and exotics referral practices in Spain and the UK.
-He opened his practice in Leicestershire and worked here for two and a half years where he saw first opinion small animals and exotics referrals.
-He also runs the veterinary parasitology laboratory via Reptiland (Vetexotics) performing tests for exotic pet owners and, rescues and veterinary practices.
-Him and his wife Maria currently offer locum cover via MR Vet Ltd in different practices around the country and spend much part of the year living in Spain where their families live.
+Since graduation in 2009 he has worked in first opinion and exotics referral practices and hospitals in Spain and the UK.
+He opened a practice in Leicestershire and worked there for two and a half years where he saw first opinion small animals and exotics referrals.
+He also runs the veterinary parasitology laboratory via Reptiland.co.uk (Vetexotics) performing tests for exotic pet owners, rescues and veterinary practices.
+Him and his wife currently offer locum cover via MR Vet Ltd in different practices around the country and spend much part of the year living in Spain where their families reside.

 He acquired a postgraduate certificate through the European School of Veterinary Postgraduate Studies (ESVPS) in Exotic Animal Practice (GPCertExAP) in 2012, also the Postgraduate Certificate through Harper Adams University (HAU) in Exotic Animal Studies (PgCExAS) in 2016 and was awarded the Royal College of Veterinary Surgeons (RCVS) Advanced Practitioner in Zoological Medicine status in 2017.
 He is also an official veterinarian in the UK and has the Official Controls Qualification for the export of companion animals, including pet birds and Pet Travel Scheme (OCQ(V)-CA).

-He is an active member of international associations to keep up to date with new advances in different fieds, including British Small Animal Veterinary Association (BSAVA), British Veterinary Association (BVA), Association of Reptilian and Amphibian veterinarians (ARAV), Association of Exotic Mammal Veterinarians (AEMV), Veterinary Information Network (VIN), North American Veterinary Community (NAVC) and British Chelonia Group (BCG).
+He is an active member of international associations to keep up to date with new advances in different fieds, including British Small Animal Veterinary Association (BSAVA), British Veterinary Association (BVA), Association of Reptilian and Amphibian Veterinarians (ARAV), Association of Exotic Mammal Veterinarians (AEMV), European Association of Avian Veterinarians (EAAV), Veterinary Information Network (VIN), North American Veterinary Community (NAVC) and British Chelonia Group (BCG).

 In his free time he enjoys playing football and squash, snow boarding, cycling and just chilling out with friends and family.